SHAREHOLDERS' EQUITY AND NONCONTROLLING INTERESTS

 OP Units and DownREIT OP units

-OP units in the Company's operating partnership are redeemable for cash or, at the Company's option, exchangeable for the Company's common shares on a one-for-one basis, and DownREIT OP units are redeemable for cash or, at the Company's option, exchangeable for OP units in its operating partnership on a one-for-one basis, subject to certain adjustments in each case.
-The holders of OP units are generally not entitled to elect redemption until one year after the issuance of the OP units.
+OP units in the Company's operating partnership are redeemable for cash or, at the Company's option, exchangeable for the Company's common shares of beneficial interest, $0.01 par value per share ("common shares") on a one-for-one basis, and DownREIT OP units are redeemable for cash or, at the Company's option, exchangeable for OP units in its operating partnership on a one-for-one basis, subject to certain adjustments in each case.
+The OP unitholders are generally not entitled to elect redemption until one year after the issuance of the OP units.
 The holders of DownREIT OP units are generally not entitled to elect redemption until five years after the date of the contributor's initial contribution.

 Subordinated Performance Units and DownREIT Subordinated Performance Units

-The decrease in subordinated performance units outstanding from December 31, 2019 to September 30, 2020 was due to the retirement of 2,001,441 subordinated performance units in connection with the SecurCare merger and the voluntary conversion of 332,738 subordinated performance units into 445,701 OP units, partially offset by the issuance of 90,728 subordinated performance units for co-investment by the Company's PROs in connection with the acquisition of self storage properties.
+The decrease in subordinated performance units outstanding from December 31, 2017 to September 30, 2018 was due to the voluntary conversion of 997,074 subordinated performance units into 2,024,170 OP units partially offset by the issuance of 102,110 subordinated performance units for co-investment by certain of the Company's PROs in connection with the acquisition of self storage properties.